JeffDeCola/my-go-examples/http-GET-POST/README.md

 ## /get-struct

-Same as above but writes to struct.
+Same as above but it writes to struct.

 ## /post

 How to update over an api.